patryklbn/portfolio-assessment/project4.md

 Alongside the database upgrade, I planned to enhance the separation of layers in the MVVM pattern, focusing on clarity and maintainability.

-To kick off this task, I created a [new issue](https://github.com/timh1975/UNDAC-Project/issues/112) in our team's GitHub repository, clearly naming and describing the intended enhancements.
+Firstly, I created a [new issue](https://github.com/timh1975/UNDAC-Project/issues/112) in our team's GitHub repository, clearly naming and describing the intended enhancements.
 I then moved this issue to the "In Progress" column on our [Kanban board](https://github.com/users/timh1975/projects/2/views/1), marking the start of my work on these improvements.

 ### Implementation